SafeSurf: The Basics SafeSurf Rating Standard Government Censorship|

 Why was SafeSurf started?

-SafeSurf was founded in 1995, out of concern for children accessing adult material and the potential trauma associated with early exposure to pornography.
+SafeSurf was founded out of concern for children accessing adult material and the potential trauma associated with early exposure to pornography.
 Governmental censorship as a response to the issue was also a major concern.

 What are SafeSurf's basic principles?